 – Myo Myint Aung (LLP 2017)

-In private and confidential meetings with MPs and government officials to release wrongfully convicted Muslims in Myanmar, a dozen Muslim prisoners got presidential amnesty last year and this year.
+In private and confidential meetings with MPs and government officials to release wrongfully convicted Muslims in Myanmar, a dozen Muslim prisoners got presidential amnesty.
 Providing leadership knowledge and skills, professional network with other participants, working with philosophical foundation(s), and focusing on principles-centered leadership are vital benefits of LLP that have contributed to all of my achievements.”

 – Ye Myint Win (LLP 2015)